This course is only available for students in the BA International Studies programme.

 Attending tutorials: 8 hours

-Final exam: Written examination with on short essay question and (at most 50%) closed questions (multiple choice).
+Final Exam: Written examination with open questions and closed questions (multiple choice).

 To successfully complete the course, please take note of the following:

 The end grade of the course is established by determining the weighted average of Tutorial grade, Midterm Exam grade, and Final Exam grade.

 The weighted average of the Midterm Exam grade and the Final Exam grade needs to be 5.5 or higher.

 This means that failing Exam grades cannot be compensated with a high Tutorial grade.

 If the end grade is insufficient (lower than a 6.0), or the weighted average of Midterm- and Final Exams is lower than 5.5, there is a possibility of retaking the full 70% of the exam material, replacing both the earlier Midterm- and Final Exam grades.
 No resit for the tutorial is possible.